 This team provides support for ongoing special build projects throughout the garden, which includes delivery of materials and construction of projects.
-Future projects include installing solar panels and battery in the tool shed, an apiary at the center of the butterfly garden, and a second gabion basket on the Adelphi side.
+Future projects include repairing the large picnic tables and building an outdoor portable kitchen.

 The Education team oversees both our children’s program – Adelphi Seedlings, and developing horticulture workshops for the general garden membership.
-Plot 36, the 10′ x 20′ garden bed on the Amherst side is the Children’s Garden bed.
-Team members will help to amend the soil, water throughout the week, and harvest vegetables.
 Workshops and educational events at the garden will be focused around gardening techniques, organic pest treatment, beneficial bugs, companion planting, water conservation, nutrition, cooking, and similar topics.

 The compost team maintains the compost area, turns, waters, and adds to the compost under the direction of the compost coordinator.
 Additional duties include collecting materials from Compost Coalition donation sites when needed/available, and leading compost-focused work days when the compost is a priority task.
 The team is also tasked with developing a Zero Waste initiative.

 Responsible for planting, fertilizing, maintaining, watering, harvesting, and delivering produce from the two pantry beds to the food bank drop off at Covenant United Methodist Church.
-In addition to the continued management of the pantry beds, this team will also work on developing outside volunteer relationships, and will be tasked with initiating a diversity program for the garden.
+The team is divided into two prongs: harvesters and tenders.

-Responsible for maintaining the plantings in the Fragrant Garden, the Dry Garden, the gabion basket beds, the Herb spiral, and the Butterfly Garden.
+Responsible for maintaining the plantings in the Contemplative Garden, the Dry Garden, the gabion basket beds, the Herb spiral, and the Butterfly Garden.
 This includes weeding, planting, mulching, and watering as needed.

 Responsible for leading work days that maintain the community area.
 This includes weeding, mulching, poison ivy removal, trimming of invasive plants (no digging allowed in this area), and pruning.

-Responsible for mowing and weeding the fence perimeter areas and keeping the mulch and gravel pathways weeded and maintained.
+Responsible for mowing and weeding the fence perimeter areas and keeping the mulch and gravel pathways and common areas weeded and maintained.

-Responsible for promoting the garden to the wider community and for organizing potlucks, community events, festivals, plant sales, and other social events.
+Responsible for promoting the garden to the wider community and for organizing potlucks, community events, festivals, plant fundraisers, and other social events.
 Maintains AACG website and keeping both members and the general public up-to-date on the latest news and resources through this website, Facebook, Instagram, and Twitter.

 Will maintain an up-to-date digital record of our stewardship hours so that they can be viewed on our website.
 Handle the various administration duties to help keep the garden running smoothly.